PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 Ms. González received her B.A. in Political Science with a Minor in Latin American Studies from the State University of New York – New Paltz, and her J.D. from Rutgers University School of Law.

-Professor Jacobi received a B.A., summa cum laude, from the State University College of New York at Buffalo, and his J.D., magna cum laude, from Harvard Law School.
+Mr. Harbist received a B.S., magna cum laude, from The College of New Jersey, and his J.D., magna cum laude, from Rutgers University School of Law.

 Ms. Kim received her B.A. from Wellesley College, an M.S. in Clinical Practice from Columbia University, and her J.D. from Rutgers University School of Law, where she was a member of the Rutgers Business Law Journal.